daria-hk/goit-algo-hw-06/README.md

 **Results of Task 2**
 * dfs algorithm:
   - A C E D B F G
+  - Explores as far as possible along each branch before backtracking.
+  - Characteristic: Goes deep into the graph first.
 * bfs algorithm:
   - A C E G D B F
+  - Explores all neighbors at the present depth before moving to the next depth level.
+  - Characteristic: Visits nodes level by level, ensuring the shortest path in terms of edges.